 Normally, your brain sends electrical messages to your muscles so that they can contract and move.
 The electrical message is transmitted to the muscle by a substance called acetylcholine.
 Botulinum products work to block the release of acetylcholine and, as a result, the muscle does not receive the message to contract.
 This means that the muscle spasms or movements that cause wrinkling, stop or are greatly reduced.
 Patients sometimes refer to the effects of the injection to their area of treatment as being paralyzed.

-Risks: There is a risk that all botulinum toxin products may spread from the area where they were injected to other parts of the body, causing potentially life-threatening swallowing and breathing problems.
+Risks: There is a risk that all botulinum toxin products may spread from the area where they were injected into other parts of the body, causing potentially life-threatening swallowing and breathing problems.
 This was predominantly seen in children treated with Botox off-label for cerebral palsy.
 These issues have not been reported among people who received botulinum products for cosmetic uses or to treat blepharospasm.

 Other risks may include bleeding and bruising at the injection site and allergic reactions such as itching, swelling or shortness of breath.
 Your doctor should discuss all the potential risks of this procedure with you during your consultation.